geotrellis/geotrellis-server/stac-example/README.md

 stac-lc8-red-us = {
   type = "stacsourceconf"
   name = "stac-lc8-red-us" // OGC Layer name
-  title = "Landsat LayerUS Red"
+  with-gdal = true // to use gdal to access stac assets title = "Landsat LayerUS Red"
-  layer = "layer-us" // STAC Layer
-  asset = "B4" // STAC Asset to read
-  asset-limit = 1000 // Max assets returned by the STAC search request source = "http://localhost:9090/" // Path to the STAC API endpoint
+  // GT Server can use the STAC Collection as a source or the STAC Layer layer = "layer-us" // STAC Layer collection = "landsat-8-l1" // STAC Collection asset = "B4" // STAC Asset to read asset-limit = 1000 // Max assets returned by the STAC search request source = "http://localhost:9090/" // Path to the STAC API endpoint